B.C. VIEWS: Untold stories of B.C. salmon farms - Kimberley Daily Bulletin

 TF: There’s another guy named Ernest Alfred involved, is he related?

 MI: Yes.
 I’m actually related to Ernest myself.
 So he says, anyway.
-The day he occupied Swanson Island, the first day he was there, I arrived here and he said, “hey, there’s my cousin Maurice.”
+The day he occupied Swanson Island, the first day he was there, I arrived there and he said, “hey, there’s my cousin Maurice.”

 TF: He’s a hereditary chief?